CaioAugustoo/wine-locals-challenge/client/README.md

 $ ./scripts/start.sh
 ```

-**NOTE**: Linux users could face some errors when try to run scripts from `./scripts` folder.
+**NOTE**: Linux users could face some errors when try to run scripts from `./scripts` folder due to authorizations.
 If you are facing this issue, please run `chmod +x ./scripts/*` to give permission to run scripts.

 When you run the above command, it will perform some actions, such as: